jules2689/trudeau/trudeau/2020-04-18/post_news.md

 There are some technical difficulties that make accountability challenging.
 At the same time the public health concern is a big one.
 Candace bergen -- you  the Prime Minister saying some parties want four or five days a week.
-Candace bergen tweeting  they would like is thee days a week, 90-minute sessions, with alimited number  MPs.
+Candace bergen tweeting  they would like is thee days a week, 90-minute sessions, with alimited number  M.P.s.
+I think that's important to flagthat  wants a situation where all 338 M.P.s are back.
-I  that's important to flagthat nobody  a situation where all 338 MPs are  She asks why that would be too much.
+She asks why that would be too much.
 I think we heard some of that answer from the Prime Minister, as he suggested it is too much of a health risk.
 So the negotiations continue behind the scenes.
 Not sure whether the comments by the Prime Minister are going to move the discussion along.